spatie/package-sync/README.md

 ## Analyzing packages

+After running an analysis, you'll see a list of issues discovered with the package repository and the fixers available for each issue.

-Make sure you've modified the configuration file `dist/index.yml`, specifically the `packagesPath` and `templatesPath` settings and that these directories exist.
+Make sure you've modified the configuration file `dist/index.yml`, specifically the `packagesPath` and `templatesPath` settings.
+If the directories don't exist, they will be created for you.
-These settings determine where the repositories are located, and will be cloned into the directory if not already there.

 You can use the placeholder `{{__dirname}}` in the values of either setting and it will be replaced with the directory that the config file is in.

-Make sure to quote the value if you do this so it's valid YAML!
+> Make sure to quote the yaml value if you use the `{{__dirname}}` placeholder to ensure valid YAML.

 Example analyzing of `spatie/regex` using the `spatie/package-skeleton-php` repository as a template: